25Jayesh10/Data_Lineage_Analyzer/document/procedures.md

 ### Business Logic

 The `AcmeERP.usp_ConvertToBase` stored procedure converts a given monetary amount from a specified currency into the base currency of the Acme ERP system.
 It uses the `AcmeERP.ExchangeRates` table to retrieve the appropriate exchange rate based on the provided currency code and conversion date.
-The procedure returns the equivalent amount in the base currency, facilitating accurate financial reporting and calculations across different currencies within the Acme ERP system.
+The procedure returns the equivalent amount in the base currency, facilitating accurate financial reporting and calculations across different currencies.
+The absence of provided SQL source code prevents further detail on error handling or specific conversion methodologies.

 ---